-Gray or black roofs present lots of exciting design ideas that can give your home a clean, updated look.
+Gray or black roofs present many exciting exterior design ideas that can give your home clean, updated curb appeal.
 We’ve covered how to match some of the most popular siding colors with a brown roof in a few modern design examples.
 Now, let’s take a look at some color sets designed specifically to go with gray or black roofs.

-If you have chosen a black or gray roof for your home, the gray may be dark, medium or light gray.
-Gray can have undertones of blue, green or violet.
-You'll also find that some grays are slightly browned, like weathered wood.
+If you have chosen-or inherited-a black or gray roof for your home, the gray may be dark, medium or light gray.
+Gray can have undertones of blue, green, or violet.
+You'll also find that some gray roofs are slightly browned, like weathered wood.

-Check out some recommended colors sets for gray and black roofs below.
+Check out some recommended color sets for gray and black roofs below.

 Check out more popular siding colors by exploring the LP SmartSide ExpertFinish color collection, and use the LP SmartSide Home Visualizer, our siding visualizer tool, to bring your design vision to life!